rafaelmonteiro/sws-stocks-viewer/README.md

 The API will be running on http://localhost:3000.
 For the UI, you can simply open `frontend/index.html` in your favourite
 browser: `open frontend/index.html`.
+---

+## Live Deployment

+[Railway](https://railway.app) was used to host both frontend and backend apps.
+They are available in the following URLs:

 **Frontend deployment:** https://sws-stocks-viewer.up.railway.app